Sonny James: Musical beginnings

 Jimmie Hugh Loden was born on May 1, 1928 to Archie Lee "Pop" Loden and Della Burleson Loden, who operated a 300-acre (120 ha) farm outside Hackleburg, Alabama.
 His parents were amateur musicians, and his sister Thelma Lee Loden Holcombe also played instruments and sang from an early age.
-By age three he was playing a mandolin and singing and was dubbed "Sonny Boy".
-In 1933, the family appeared on a radio audition which resulted in their being offered a regular Saturday slot on Muscle Shoals, Alabama radio station WMSD-AM.
-About this time the parents volunteered to raise an Alabama girl named Ruby Palmer, and soon Ruby was also part of the musical group, and the singing Loden Family, later billed as Sonny Loden and the Southerners, was soon playing theaters, auditoriums and schoolhouses throughout the Southern United States.
+By age three, he was playing a mandolin and singing, and was dubbed "Sonny Boy".
+In 1933, the family appeared on a radio audition, which resulted in their being offered a regular Saturday slot on Muscle Shoals, Alabama, radio station WNRA.
+About this time, the parents volunteered to raise an Alabama girl named Ruby Palmer, and soon Ruby was also part of the musical group, and the singing Loden Family, later billed as Sonny Loden and the Southerners, was soon playing theaters, auditoriums, and schoolhouses throughout the Southern United States.

-To this point the musical appearances had been a part-time effort for the family, as they returned after each gig or tour to work the family farm.
-After a few years the father decided they were professional enough to immerse themselves into the field full-time, so the father leased out the farm and they took a daily spot on radio station KLCN, where they provided early-morning accompaniment for the area's early-risers.
-After that they had spots on several other radio stations around the South.
+Up to this point, their musical appearances had been a part-time effort for the family, as they returned after each gig or tour to work the family farm.
+After a few years, Pop Loden decided they were professional enough to immerse themselves in the field full-time, so he leased out the farm and they took a daily spot on radio station KLCN, where they provided early-morning accompaniment for the area's early risers.
+After that, they had spots on several other radio stations around the South.
 In 1949, they returned to Alabama, with a show on radio station WSGN in Birmingham, Alabama.
-Near Christmastime that year, the two girls were married in West Memphis, Arkansas in a double ceremony and left the group.
-The parents found other girls to take their place, but the group soon disbanded (the parents returned to Hackleburg and opened a clothing store, where James worked while belatedly finishing his final year of high school).
-During the summer of 1950, James worked with a band, sometimes singing but he was most useful as a guitar player on the Memphis, Tennessee radio station WHBQ.
+Near Christmastime that year, the two girls were married in West Memphis, Arkansas, in a double ceremony and left the group.
+The parents found other girls to take their places, but the group soon disbanded (the parents returned to Hackleburg and opened a clothing store, where James worked while belatedly finishing his final year of high school).
+During the summer of 1950, he worked with a band, sometimes singing, but he was most useful as a guitar player on the Memphis, Tennessee radio station WHBQ.